tudorioan1/ghostty-dotfiles/README.md

 Feel free to make modifications to it, my config is made for a tiling window manager so you might not have a bar with the navigation buttons.

-If you want to have the navigation buttons, all you have to do is modify the `gtk-titlebar` from `false` to `true`.
+If you want to have the navigation buttons, all you have to do is modify the `gtk-titlebar` from `false` to `true` in `~/.config/ghostty/config` file.